 An AUX input

 Despite fashioning micro-USB charging and shorter battery life, the JBL Flip 4 is the last speaker in the Flip line to host an AUX input.
 This is a shame, especially given how JBL has yet to support any high-quality Bluetooth codecs for its Flip-series speakers.
 The JBL Flip 6 may not reproduce music to the standards of fine-tuned audiophile ears, but it would be nice to have a wired connection to retain audio quality.
 Furthermore, wired connectivity is a useful backstop when wireless signal strength becomes unreliable.
-This can be a siginificant problem when streaming Bluetooth audio in crowded environments, such as railway stations and airports.
+This can be a significant problem when streaming Bluetooth audio in crowded environments, such as railway stations and airports.

 Support for the AAC and aptX Bluetooth codecs

 It is becoming increasingly common for smartphones, headphones, and Bluetooth speakers to ditch the aux input.
-This means users are forced to pair wirelessly to their chosen device.
+This means users are forced to pair wirelessly.
 Without a viable wired connection option, it is more important than ever for Bluetooth products to incorporate high-quality Bluetooth codecs.
 I hope JBL will adopt AAC and Qualcomm’s aptX Bluetooth codec for the Flip 7.
 With this, users could gain up to 320kbps, 44.1kHz/ 16-bit, and 352kbps, 48kHz/16-bit audio sampling respectively.
 While this by no means replaces the quality of a wired connection, it would go a long way to making the JBL Flip 7 an attractive, high-quality speaker.

 An IP68 water and dust-resistant rating

 JBL remains a master of producing some of the most durable Bluetooth speakers on the market.
-While there is no denying that the JBL Flip 6 is about as hardy as they come, I would like to see the company take this further with its flagship release.
+While there is no denying that the JBL Flip 6 is about as hardy as it comes, I would like to see the company take this further with its flagship release.
 An IP67 rating protects from total dust ingress and immersion for up to 30 minutes between 15cm – 1m of water.
 However, an IP68 rating protects from total dust ingress and long-term submersion under high pressure.
 While I don’t expect users to take the Flip 7 with them for a scuba dive, it may provide more reassurance that the speaker can endure a trip to the beach or a dunk in the sea without breaking.

 Backlit controls